moonmath-ai/LiteAttention/README.md

 hidden_states_a_raw = self.attn(query, key, value, split_idx, scale)
 ```

+> [!IMPORTANT]
+> When using `SeqParallelLiteAttention`, you **must** provide the `split_idx` parameter in the forward call.
+This parameter indicates which split of K and V you are currently processing (0 to num_nodes-1), **not** the current GPU index.
+Each node processes a different split of the K and V tensors in sequence parallel attention.

 ### Returning Softmax LSE

 Both `LiteAttention` and `SeqParallelLiteAttention` support returning the softmax log-sum-exp (LSE) values for combining results from multiple partial attention computations.